simeonfelis/yourlib/README.md

 changed the library is automatically updated.

 Furthermore you need an upload directory for temporary upload stuff.
 One is for tmp files the other one for evaluted files.
+Use an actual file system, not tmpfs.
+And don't use ``/path/to/music/``, otherwise the message queue will burst because of all the inotify events.

+If you have a decent amount of songs (>8000), you will have to tune inotify:

+    echo 1048576 > /proc/sys/fs/inotify/max_user_watches

+Remember to make this setting somehow persistent across reboots.
+On older kernels this setting might be burried somewhere in ``/sys/``.

 Startup: